Battle of Yellow Bayou: Union advance

+Union retreat

 On April 23, the Union army overcame a Confederate attempt to block its retreat at the Battle of Monett's Ferry and reached Alexandria safely.
-Porter's fleet suffered some losses to Confederate artillery and reached Alexandria, but proved unable to pass its rapids because of low water in the Red River.
-From May 4 to 13, Taylor's inferior force completely isolated the Banks-Porter expedition at Alexandria.
+Porter's fleet suffered some losses to Confederate artillery in the action of 26–27 April 1864 and reached Alexandria, but his vessels proved unable to pass its rapids because of low water in the Red River.
+From May 4 to 13, Taylor's inferior force completely isolated the Banks-Porter expedition in actions near Alexandria.
 Finally, a Union army engineer, Colonel Joseph Bailey designed Bailey's Dam which raised the water level enough to allow Porter's fleet to pass the rapids on May 13.
 On that day, Banks' army evacuated Alexandria and continued its retreat.
 On May 14–15, there were skirmishes at Wilson's Landing and Marksville.
 Taylor tried unsuccessfully to block the Federal retreat at the Battle of Mansura on May 16.

 On May 17, Banks' army crossed Bayou De Glaise and broke down the bridge spanning that stream.
 At Moreauville, Wharton pressed back the Union cavalry rearguard.
 When A. J. Smith's troops advanced to meet this threat, two cavalry regiments and an artillery battery led by Colonel Xavier Debray ambushed the Federals.
 Opening enfilading fire from a concealed position in the woods, the Confederates killed some of Smith's men and took others prisoner.
 Simultaneously, Colonel William O. Yager, leading his own regiment, the 1st Texas Cavalry, and the 2nd Louisiana Cavalry attacked the Union wagon train near Yellow Bayou.
 The wagon guard, Company E of the 92nd U.S. Colored Infantry, put up a spirited fight and the Confederates eventually fell back to Norwood's Plantation.
 Yager's men destroyed some wagons but were unable to remove any captured wagons because A. J. Smith's troops blocked the only road.